savonet/liquidsoap/doc/content/build.md

 ## Forewords

 Installing liquidsoap can be a difficult task.
-The software relies on a up-to date `OCaml` compiler, as well as a bunch of `OCaml` modules and, for most of them, corresponding C library dependencies.
+The software relies on a up-to date OCaml compiler, as well as a bunch of OCaml modules and, for most of them, corresponding C library dependencies.

-Our recommended way of installing liquidsoap is via [opam](http://opam.ocaml.org/). `opam` can take care of install the correct `OCaml` compiler, optional and required dependencies as well as system-specific package dependencies.
+Our recommended way of installing liquidsoap is via [opam](http://opam.ocaml.org/). `opam` can take care of installing the correct OCaml compiler, optional and required dependencies as well as system-specific package dependencies.

 The `opam` method is described in details in the [documentation](doc/content/install.md).
 We recommend that any interested user head over to this link to install the software via `opam`.

-The following of this document describes how to compile liquidsoap locally for developers.
+The remainder of this document describes how to compile liquidsoap locally for developers.

 ## Overview